LauLauThom/knimeTGMM_reloaded/README.md

 Results can be viewed either in Knime or displayed better using MaMut plugin on FIJI.

+The original TGMM repository contains the necessary software to run this workflow and an example dataset under `data>data`.
+You can find it at: https://git.rcc.uchicago.edu/open-source/TGMM .

+The IDRdownloader python script in this repository can allow you to download additional datasets from the Image Data Resource database (https://idr.openmicroscopy.org/).

+It is currently set to download an appropriate dataset from the Keller lab (source of the TGMM software) (https://idr.openmicroscopy.org/webclient/img_detail/4007801/?dataset=3351).

 ## Expected datasets

 We recommend to use 3D datasets of at least 10 frames.
 Errors were observed using shorter datasets.